 Also, any reputable company will not offer to remove certain aspects of your credit report, as this is illegal.
 If you notice something on your credit report that seems suspicious, or you have no idea how it got there, you can dispute this item with the credit reporting agencies themselves.
 The FTC website has some great information on how to do this.

 If a credit repair service is popular, this doesn’t mean it is a reputable company.
 They may have gotten popular just because of advertising or word of mouth.
 However, if they offer to do illegal services just so that you will give them your money, the company will not be around for very long.

 Before you do business with any company, be sure to check with the Better Business Bureau to find any negative reports that may be on record.
 Of course, this doesn’t always help to protect you, so dig further—your credit will thank you!

 All credit repair scams have several things in common.
 The following two practices will definitely scream scam if they are proposed to you.
 Run away as quickly as possible if you are being sold this nonsense!

 - Remove all derogatory credit from a person’s file.
 What happens here is that the company will dispute all negative credit on behalf of the customer.
 If the credit bureaus do not respond within 30 days, the item can be dropped from the file.
 However, when the credit bureau does respond, chances are, it will get placed back on the file.

-- Apply for an Employer Identification Number, EIN.
-The consumer is counseled to use this number as their social security number when applying for credit.
+- Request an Employer Identification Number, EIN.
+The consumer is counseled to use this number as their social security number when requesting credit.
 This is a felony, and can get you jail time and massive fines.